edisnord/LWGL_Endless_Runner/README.md

-Attempting to create a game engine using GamesWithGabe's tutorial It is based on the Jade engine https://github.com/codingminecraft/MarioYoutube
+The bare bones of a game engine, with a simple game on top to test it